stevenbedrick/DrugSearch/README.md

 I make no claims about the quality of the code: it was "good enough for me", but that ain't saying much.
 As such, it's released under the CRAPL license, with all that entails, specifically clauses 2.5 and 3.3.

 The included RSpec file should make it easier to get running again- the tests might be a little out of date, but they should  be easy to update as well.

+Please feel free to fork the heck out of this, make the code less sketchy, get it running again, etc. Send me a pull request if you do and I'll make sure to list you as a contributor.